gmidolo/interpolated_S_change_app/README.md

 #### Description:

-We interpolated spatiotemporal changes in vascular plant richness between 1960 and 2020 using Random Forests.
-Training and predictions are obtained over 660,748 European vegetation plots retreived from the <a href='https://euroveg.org/eva-database/' target='_blank'>European Vegetation Archive</a> (<a href='https://doi.org/10.1111/avsc.12519' target='_blank'>Chytrý et al. 2020</a>) and <a href='https://euroveg.org/resurvey/' target='_blank'>ReSurveyEurope</a> (<a href='https://doi.org/10.1111/jvs.13235' target='_blank'>Knollová et al. 2024</a>).
+We interpolated spatiotemporal changes in vascular plant species richness between 1960 and 2020 using Random Forests.
+Training and predictions are obtained over 660,748 European vegetation plots available on the <a href='https://euroveg.org/eva-database/' target='_blank'>European Vegetation Archive</a> (<a href='https://doi.org/10.1111/avsc.12519' target='_blank'>Chytrý et al. 2020</a>) and <a href='https://euroveg.org/resurvey/' target='_blank'>ReSurveyEurope</a> (<a href='https://doi.org/10.1111/jvs.13235' target='_blank'>Knollová et al. 2024</a>).

 Predictions of species richness from individual plots were aggregated onto a 10 km × 10 km grid.
 On the map, point size represents the number of plots within each grid cell.
 Areas with denser sampling in space and time are more likely to show more accurate trends.